Computational advances and challenges in simulations of turbulence and star formation: Introduction

 \section{Introduction}

 Star formation is a critical component of many astrophysical phenomena: the life cycle of stars drives the formation and evolution of galaxies, regulates the abundance and distribution of metals in the Universe, and sets the initial conditions for planet formation.
-Despite being governed by fundamentally \inquotes{classical} physics processes{\emdash}magnetized gas dynamics, gravity, thermodynamics, and radiation{\emdash}the complex, nonlinear interactions defy analytic description.
-Star formation also spans vast spatial scales, from the kpc interstellar medium (ISM) down to stellar radii, and occurs across regimes ranging from ultra-low densities, approaching laboratory vacuum limits, to stellar densities.
+Despite being governed by fundamentally classical physics processes{\emdash}magnetized gas dynamics, gravity, thermodynamics, and radiation{\emdash}the complex, nonlinear interactions defy analytic description.
+Star formation also spans vast spatial scales, from the kpc interstellar medium (ISM) down to stellar radii, and occurs across regimes ranging from ultra-low densities, exceeding achievable laboratory vacuum limits, to stellar densities.
 Observations are further limited by resolution, sensitivity, and optical depth effects.
 Consequently, numerical simulations powered by high-performance computing have become indispensable tools for studying star formation.

 Over the past decade, numerical developments have greatly expanded the scope of star formation studies by extending dynamic range, improving computational efficiency, and introducing new methods.
 Modern codes now routinely resolve gas dynamics across many orders of magnitude in scale while incorporating key physical processes.
 This has yielded important insights into how these processes shape central metrics such as the star formation rate (SFR) and the initial mass function (IMF).
 Despite these advances, major challenges remain.
 Current simulations still fall short of achieving the physical parameters associated with magnetized turbulence, or of spanning the full range of scales required to capture both individual star formation and the impact of stellar feedback.
 The long timescales ($>$\,Myr) and stochastic nature of star formation demand large computational domains evolved over many timesteps.
-Moreover, the interplay between large and small scales calls for holistic approaches in which physics and chemistry across wide ranges are modeled simultaneously, with minimal sensitivity to initial and boundary conditions.
+Moreover, the interplay between large and small scales calls for holistic approaches in which physics and chemistry across wide ranges are modeled simultaneously, with minimum impact from the choice of numerical methods and/or boundary conditions.